-Ecwid is a more suitable option for adding online store functionality for small businesses or personal websites, and you can also use it to create a brand new single-page e-commerce site via the Starter Site free plan.
+Ecwid is a more suitable option for adding online store functionality for small businesses or personal websites.
+You can also use it to create a brand new single-page e-commerce site via the Starter Site free plan.

-At the same time, Shopify is a great choice for starting small, medium, and large businesses, as it is designed to promote scalability and sales increase.
-Shopify offers a much larger number and much more powerful ecommerce built-in tools and features, and access to hundreds of ecommerce apps.
+At the same time, Shopify is an excellent choice for starting small, medium, and large businesses, as it is designed to promote scalability and sales increase.
+Shopify offers a much larger number and much more powerful ecommerce built-in tools and features and access to hundreds of ecommerce apps.

 You can try out Shopify for free for 14 days here.

 Since no entrepreneur likes wasting precious time and resources for starting up a new online business, the ease of use of these ecommerce tools is essential for determining who the winner in the Ecwid vs. Shopify competition is.

 Ecwid is a plugin that is beginner-friendly and very easy to use.
 It just needs to be integrated into your website and won’t need any coding or advanced tech skills to do that.
 All you have to do is download it and install the widget to the backend of your site.

 Ecwid prides itself on offering a plugin that makes starting selling online easier than ever.
 This makes Ecwid a popular plugin for website builder platforms like Wix, where it is even easier to install with just a click of the mouse.
 The other website builder platforms which offer access to Ecwid plugins and apps include Squarespace, Weebly, SITE123, Strikingly, WordPress, GoDaddy, and others.